What Should You Do With a 4.0+ Radon Result in Skamania County, WA?

 Frequently Asked Questions

-The EPA classifies Skamania as Zone 1 because the predicted average indoor radon screening level exceeds 4 pCi/L. This is primarily due to the geological composition of the area — certain rock types (granite, shale, phosphate) naturally contain higher concentrations of uranium, which decays into radon gas.
+The EPA classifies Skamania County as Zone 1 because the predicted average indoor radon screening level exceeds 4 pCi/L. This is primarily due to the geological composition of the area — certain rock types (granite, shale, phosphate) naturally contain higher concentrations of uranium, which decays into radon gas.

 Radon mitigation is not federally mandated.
 However, the EPA strongly recommends mitigation when levels exceed 4.0 pCi/L. In WA, Washington requires sellers to complete a Seller Disclosure Statement (Form 17) covering environmental hazards..
 Many mortgage lenders and home insurers in Zone 1 areas require or encourage radon testing.